Departments Main Content

 In order to utilize DSS services, students must come to the disability office to open cases.
 The process involves interviews, reviews of student-supplied documentation, and completing Disability Accommodation Agreements.

-Staff:Vacant (to be filled in early fall 2014), Acting Coordinator
+VACANT (to be filled in fall 2014), Coordinator

 Kate Roessler, Graduate Assistant and Panhellenic Association Advisor